apifortress/Bloodhound/doc/06_fine_tuning.md

 ## HTTP Client configuration

-The HTTP Client is the component that will perform the call from AFtheM to the upstreams.
+The HTTP Client is the component that will perform the call from Bloodhound to the upstreams.
 The client, one for the whole application, can be fine tuned based on your knowledge of your use case.
 The configuration of these aspects happen in the `application.properties` file.